 config.httpHeaders = httpHeaders;

-For detailed code examples, see the Picture-in-Picture (PictureInPicture) module in API-Example.
-This project is an Objective-C-based sample project for ApsaraVideo Player SDK for iOS that helps developers quickly integrate core SDK features.
+For detailed code examples, see the PictureInPicture module in the API-Example project.
+This project is an Objective-C-based iOS sample project for the ApsaraVideo Player SDK that helps developers quickly master core SDK integration.

-Environment requirements for the PiP feature: iOS 15 or later, ApsaraVideo Player SDK for iOS V5.4.9.0 or later.
+PiP requires iOS 15 or later and ApsaraVideo Player SDK for iOS 5.4.9.0 or later.

-Versions of ApsaraVideo Player SDK for iOS earlier than 5.5.2.0 provide methods only to enable and disable PiP, and to display the PiP window when the app is in the background.
+For versions of ApsaraVideo Player SDK for iOS earlier than 5.5.2.0, the PiP feature provides only methods to enable and disable PiP and to display the PiP window when the app is in the background.
 Starting from version 5.5.2.0, the SDK supports setting the PiP delegate from the outside, which allows for more personalized PiP feature development.

 Enable PiP

-After you enable the PiP feature, the video continues to play in a small PiP window when the application is moved to the background.
-When the application is brought back to the foreground, the video resumes its original playback format.
-The PiP feature is controlled by the setPictureInPictureEnable switch.
-To enable the PiP feature, you need to do so in the AVPEventPrepareDone state.
-The following code shows an example of how to enable the PiP feature:
+After the picture-in-picture (PiP) feature is enabled, the video is played in a floating window when the application is switched to the background.
+When the application is switched to the foreground, the video is played in the application window.
+The PiP feature is controlled by the setPictureInPictureEnable setting.
+To enable the PiP feature, you must configure it in the AVPEventPrepareDone state.
+The following sample code provides an example:

 - (void)onPlayerEvent:(AliPlayer *)player eventType:(AVPEventType)eventType {